j-buss/AutomateTheBoringStuffTutorial/chapter02/README.md

 # Chapter 2 - Flow Control
-Chapter 2 adds in the ability to control the execution of the program with the introduction of boolean and comparison operators, "if" blocks, and loops.
+Chapter 2 adds in the ability to control the execution of the program with the introduction of boolean and comparison operators, if blocks, and loops.
 Al finishes the chapter with the import statements which allow you to build with other's contributions.

-#### Summary Notes
+### Summary Notes

 **Comparison Operators**